peotr26/Fedora-Scripts/README.md

 ## Nix_fedora

 A script that will install the Nix package manager on Fedora.
-The script gives the option to choose between multi-user and single user install, for more info refer to [NixOS documentation](https://nixos.org/download.html).
+The script gives the option to choose between multi-user and single user install, for more info refer to the [NixOS documentation](https://nixos.org/download.html).

 ### Instructions